In this article

 Table of contents

-Accounts payable refers to the amounts owed by a business to its vendors or suppliers for goods or services received but not yet paid for.
+Accounts payable refers to the amounts a business owes its vendors or suppliers for goods or services received but not yet paid for.
 These outstanding obligations create a liability that appears as the accounts payable balance on the company's balance sheet.
-Typically, accounts payable is listed as current liabilities, representing short-term debts due within an operating cycle, which is typically one year.

 The accounts payable balance can change based on the company's purchasing and payment activities.
 An increase or decrease in total accounts payable from the previous period shows the company has acquired more goods or services on credit rather than cash.